educhenm/BookKit/docs/README.md

 EPUB CFIs are Content Fragment Identifiers.
 They reference a particular location within an ePub file (a container which includes many XHTML files ordered by a content manifest).
 The can span XHTML elements, XHTML files, partial elements, etc.

+Beyond simply locating a particular location or fragment in an EPUB file, CFIs, once resolved, can be used to locate that content both in the DOM and on the screen.

 ### Annotation

-Annotations are built on CFIs.
+Annotations are built on CFIs and add the context in which a CFI may have been created by a user.
 In practice they can be bookmarks (CFIs without any range), highlights (CFIs that contain a range, with additional properties such as the style/color of the highlight), or notes (CFIs either with or without range, with or without highlighting, that have some additional user-specified text associated).

 ### Presentation